Matae300/Challenge-01/README.md

-moduel 1 challenge repository
+# HTML CSS Git Challenge: Code Refactor

-## Description
+## Overview

-This module 1 challenge repository was created to shpw my ability to understand HTML and CSS code, and the correct mistakes made in the code
+This repository showcases my ability to understand and refactor HTML and CSS code, addressing any mistakes and improving the overall quality of the codebase.

 ## Installation